Industrial-Shields/librpiplc/README.md

 ### <a name="get-analog-input"></a>get-analog-input
 This application prints out the value of an analog input.

-The **main()** function first checks that the given arguments are correct, and then initializes the pin ICs with the **initPins()** function.
+The **main()** function first checks that the given arguments are correct, and then initializes the pin ICs with the **initExpandedGPIO(restart)** function.
 Then, as in Arduino programming, it sets the given pin to input mode, and it prints it's analog value.

 Apart from using the `build.sh` script, you can build the executable file called `get-analog-output` with **g++**:
 ```